All Souls Day

 Different cultures, religions celebrate the day in many ways

-Gabby Nunez, Business Manager
+Gabby Nunez, Staff Reporter

 All Souls Day is a holiday celebrated by Roman Catholics and Christians.